overtone1000/Rotation_Tool/README.md

 - [ ] Copy existing policy stuff
 - [ ] Coverage tree improvement
     - Data restructuring
+        - __Took a stab at this and got lost in complicated generics and enums.__
         - The existing coverage tree is a multiply nested HashMap.
 This structure is okay, but it doesn't handle the "All" case very well because it simply modifies the value for each key, resulting in a large structure with exponentially more key-value pairs than are necessary.
         - Additionally, this is the primary reason that all the actual values for keys (sites, subspecialties, and contexts) need to be known in the code and not just in the source data.
         - A better structure would be a modified map that takes an enum as a key.
 The enum would have an All, a Vec<String> for multiple keys, and a singular String member for a single key.
 When the value corresponding to a given key is accessed, the values in All, any Vec<String> containing that key, and the singular key should all be returned as an aggregate